McChuck05/Falsish/README.md

 * '¶' breaks from most recent while loop (but not the current lambda function).
 * Useful (sort of) error messages are introduced.
 * Note that, with the exception of the ` assembly command, existing FALSE programs will run in Falsish.
+* You can create your own variables with: value <"name"     *MUST* end in whitespace!
+MUST begin with a letter!
+      If the first letter is uppercase, the variable is global.
+If lowercase, local.
+      To use: <name :   or <Name ;  like any single letter variable.
+      If the name ends in '!', it will execute instead of having its name pushed to the stack.

 Falsish, although completely functional, is still a work in progress.
 With the addition of the stack reversal function, Falsish is a Turing complete language.
 A reversible stack is a deque, or conceptually two separate stacks with shared elements.